|Morse Code Training

 K1EL Morse Tutor Keyer Kit

 Trainer and built-in capacitance keyer.
-Can be used for standalone practice.
+It can be used for standalone practice.
 Or practice with a buddy by connecting an RCA cable between two kits!

 MFJ-418 Code Tutor with LCD Display